Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 We encourage you to lean on Aviv Clinics to learn more about HBOT and other treatment options that can benefit your health.

-Our diverse community of patients continues to achieve significant health milestones thanks to a multidisciplinary approach that may include:
+Our diverse community of patients continues to achieve significant health milestones thanks to a personalized approach that may include:

 • Hyperbaric oxygen therapy